Diffusion Approximation for an Overloaded X Model Via a Stochastic Averaging Principle: Introduction

-We suggested the FQR-T control in \cite{PeW09a}, and analyzed the X model using a heuristic stationary fluid approximation.
-In \cite{PeW09b} we determined the transient behavior of that same fluid model, based on a stochastic {\em averaging principle} (AP), but that AP was introduced there as a heuristic engineering principle, supported only by simulation.
-The purpose of our subsequent papers \cite{PeW10a,PeW10b} was to establish key mathematical properties of the fluid model, expressed as an {\em ordinary differential equation} (ODE), and show that the fluid model, heuristically derived in \cite{PeW09a,PeW09b}, arises as the many-server heavy traffic limit of a sequence of $X$ models in the many-server {\em efficiency driven} (ED) regime.
+We suggested the FQR-T control in \cite{PeW09a}, and analyzed the X model using a stationary fluid approximation.
+In \cite{PeW09b} we determined the transient behavior of that same fluid model, based on a stochastic {\em averaging principle} (AP), but that AP was introduced there as a heuristic engineering principle (i.e., used without proof), supported only by simulation.
+This heuristic analysis and the AP were made rigorous in our subsequent papers.
+In particular, the purpose of \cite{PeW10a,PeW10b} was to establish key mathematical properties of the fluid model, expressed as an {\em ordinary differential equation} (ODE), and show that the fluid model in \cite{PeW09a,PeW09b}, arises as the many-server heavy traffic limit of a sequence of $X$ models in the many-server {\em efficiency driven} (ED) regime.
 That FWLLN is challenging, because the fluid limit depends critically on the AP.
 For each $n$, the system evolves as a $6$-dimensional {\em continuous-time Markov chain} (CTMC), but there is (a somewhat complicated) statistical regularity associated with the many-server heavy-traffic limit.
 In particular, the limiting fluid approximation is a deterministic function characterized by an ODE (and an initial condition), which is driven by the time-varying instantaneous average behavior of a family of {\em fast-time-scale stochastic processes} (FTSP's), which produces the AP.
-See \S 1.3 of \cite{PeW10b} for a discussion of the literature on AP's; notable contributions in the queueing literature are \cite{CPR95,HK94}.
-See \cite{FRT03} for a FCLT involving an AP, building on \cite{HK94}.
+See \S 1.3 of \cite{PeW10b} for a discussion of the literature on AP's; notable contributions in the queueing literature are by Coffman et al. \cite{CPR95} and Hunt and Kurtz \cite{HK94}.
+See \cite{FRT03} for a (quite different) FCLT involving an AP, building on \cite{HK94}.